jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - No technology survives forever.
  - All technology has a common ancestry.
  - Evolution of new tools is gradual.
- - The number of tools always multiplies to fill niches.
+ - The number of tools always diversifies to fill niches.
  - Natural selection determines which individual tools/users live on.

 Thus, we humans are biological vessels for technological evolution.
 As Cinderella demonstrated our fate is determined by the tools in our hands, not the genes in our cells.